ARM-software/cmsis-pack-eclipse/DebugSequnceFramework.md

 # Debug Sequence Framework

 This document describes implementation of Debug Sequence Framework for Eclipse and provides instructions for engineers how to integrate the framework into their development environments.
-The framework provides support for CMSIS Debug access sequences (https://arm-software.github.io/CMSIS_5/Pack/html/pdsc_SequenceNameEnum_pg.html).
+The framework provides support for [CMSIS Debug Access Sequences].
 The framework is split into two parts to separate interfaces from implementation:
 * **com.arm.cmsis.pack** plug-in defines interfaces and datatypes
 * **com.arm.cmsis.pack.dsq.engine** plug-in provides default Debug Sequence Engine implementation that consists of parser, executer and script generator.